mperignon/2016-02-04-Flagstaff/lessons/sqlite/01-select.md

 and two in the `Survey` table --- don't contain any actual data, but instead have a special `-null-` entry: we'll return to these missing values [later](05-null.html).

-For now,
+## Selecting data

-let's write an SQL query that displays scientists' names.
+Let's write an SQL query that displays scientists' names.
 We do this using the SQL command `SELECT`, giving it the names of the columns we want and the table we want them from.
 Our query and its output look like this: